-In some cases, it might occur that it is required to specify attributes of a part that is not related to any of the existing subtypes of PartOrUsageRelatedSpecification.
+In some cases, it might occur, that it is required to specify attributes of a part that is not related to any of the existing subtypes of PartOrUsageRelatedSpecification.
 For example, it might be relevant to describe a screw nut used as an accessory for a connector housing.
 In this case the class PartOrUsageRelatedSpecification is instanced and the relevant attributes are added with CustomProperties.

-Since the PartOrUsageRelatedSpecification is a subclass of Specification, which is a sub element of a dedicated DocumentVersion all information defined with it can be related to a precise development state.
+Since the PartOrUsageRelatedSpecification is a subclass of Specification, which is a sub element of a dedicated DocumentVersion, all information defined with it can be related to a precise development state.

 The relationship PartOrUsageRelatedSpecification.describedPart might be seen as redundant to the relationship DocumentVersion.referencedPart but considers the fact that there are use cases, where only information on the level of PartVersions and DocumentVersions is exchanged and not on the very detailed level of PartOrUsageRelatedSpecifications.
 In addition, it is possible, that several PartVersions are described by a single DocumentVersion containing a couple of specifications, each of them describing a single PartVersion (e.g. a drawing with a major part and its accessory parts).